Your action plan to improve leadership skills

 One of our financial services clients found them to be highly effective for coaching existing and potential leaders.

 Leadership Lab at Lincoln Financial is a program that is open to anyone, across the 12,000 employee organization, who manages others.
-The team added immersive simulations for leaders to develop skills in crucial conversations with employees.
+As a key part of their leadership action plan, the team added immersive simulations for leaders to develop skills in crucial conversations with employees.

 In another example, a leading professional services firm with hundreds of thousands of employees across the globe used our immersive simulations to develop senior leaders’ abilities in driving change.